wp-plugins/quick-featured-images/README.txt

 == Upgrade Notice ==

+= 3.0.2 =
+Now the filter by search term works properly again.

 = 3.0.1 =
-Fixed error message after plugin activation
+Fixed error message after plugin activation and missed images in the library

 = 3.0 =
 The former default to only consider posts (and no page oder cutom post type) in the search lead to confusions.
 Users were asking why the search result does not list all expected posts.
 This behaviour is changed in v3.0: all posts, pages and custom post types are now considered in the search by default.
 You can deselect the post types you do not want to find.